Azheng100/Yugioh-Cards-Mock-Site/README.md

 ### *How to get started*:
 You can simply fork this into your github repo and clone this on your terminal.
 Simply npm start under the ygo-react-project to open react.

+You can also access the netlify site through [this link](https://azyugiohmocksite.netlify.app/ )

 #### *Technologies used*:
 This was built with react js platform.
 I had to npm install react router dom and axios components.